 If he manages to turn some heads during the Lakers scrimmages, he could earn himself even more minutes in the rotation.
 His ascension to All-Star status might be the key to the Lakers truly dominating on their way to the Larry O’Brien trophy.

 Will Frank Vogel play Anthony Davis and LeBron James big minutes?

 Vogel will be in a tricky situation here as both James and Davis will undoubtedly need the reps to get back into the rhythm of professional basketball with their supporting cast, but doing so will unfortunately run the risk of injuring them.

 Their conditioning is likely not up to par and their bodies are not accustomed to the speed and physicality of an NBA game, meaning their risk of injury is higher than normal.
 For Davis, who has a reputation of being easily banged up, one bad fall could mean the end of his season and subsequently, their championship hopes.

 For James, there might be more on the line this time than ever before.

 The Michael Jordan comparisons continue to pile up and Kawhi Leonard’s silent but deadly taunts have become even more daunting but James’ biggest motivator this season might be the loss of his good friend and legend Kobe Bryant.

-An injury would derail his 17th season in the league and throw all that he has worked for this season down the drain, so Vogel must think carefully.
+An injury would derail his 17th season in the league and throw all that he has worked for this season down the drain, so Vogel must think carefully now.

-Vogel will have some big decisions for these scrimmages, but if he can manage to successfully manage all of them, the Lakers should be in perfect position to win yet another NBA championship this season.
+Vogel will have some big decisions for these scrimmages, but if he can manage to successfully manage all of them, the Lakers should be in a perfect position to win.